SamBillmore/SelfDrivingCar/README.md

-# Work in progress - trialling code for a basic self driving car algorithm
+# Work in progress - code for a basic self driving car algorithm

-## Files included in this repository
+### Files included in this repository

-1. finding_lane_lines.py
+*finding_lane_lines.py*
-- Contains code for identifying lane lines from an image of a road, taken from the perspective of a car.
+- Contains code for identifying straight lane lines from an image of a road, taken from the perspective of a car.

+### To run the code

+*finding_lane_lines.py*

+The script references the image and the video in the folder `Images_and_videos`.

+Download the repo to a local folder and navigate to the folder location using the command prompt or terminal.

+Run the python script using `python finding_lane_line.py`.

+The first set of images are demonstrating the different stages of the algorithm.
+Press any key to continue to the next image.

+Once the video starts, only the final output of the algorithm is shown.
+Once the video finishes the program exits.
+To exit before the video has ended press `q`.